Golnaz Jebelli

 About

-Influenced by eastern wisdom and the works of Carl Jung on Archetypes and the Shadow, her previous two London solo exhibitions (Nomads: October 2021 and The Inner Child: June 2022) focused on people.
+Influenced by eastern wisdom and the works of Carl Jung on Archetypes and the Shadow, her previous London solo exhibitions (“Water & Shadow”: May 2023, “The Inner Child”: June 2022 and “Nomads”: October 2021) focused on people and the shadow.
 She has participated in several group shows in the UK.
 Her painting Shadow III was shortlisted by the College of Psychic Studies for the art Competition: Inspiration from Dreams and Visions in December 2022.
+Mythical Passage was also shortlisted by the College of Psychic Studies for the art Competition: Inspiration from the Otherworldly in November 2023.
+Both shortlisted works respectively form part of virtual exhibitions in 2023 and 2024.

 Golnaz mainly works with private clients receiving commissions for children’s portraits and collaborates with businesses and fashion brands to create abstract artwork commissions.
 Her work is in a number of private collections across the UK, Europe, USA and Asia.